Sudoku Dragon Sudoku Dragon

 Read More

-You'll often find that solving one or two squares in a Sudoku puzzle are crucial.
-It's useful to write notes about why the square must take a particular number or record allocations that have been tried and found to be incorrect.
+You'll often find that solving one or two squares in a Sudoku puzzle is crucial.
+It is useful to write notes about why a square must take a particular number or record allocations that can not be correct.

 Sudoku Square Annotation

-The highlighted square Fd has a star indicating a note has been added to it.
-The square has '4' and '6' marked as impossibilities and the reason this has been marked has been added as an annotation to the square.
-In the same puzzle squares Ed and Ef have '4';'6' marked as possibilities.
-Square Ai has '7' marked as the single possibility.
+In this puzzle the highlighted square Bc has a star indicating a note has been added to it.
+The square has 1 and 3 marked as impossibilities and the reason this has been marked has been added as an annotation to the square.

 sudokudragon Give the SudokuDragon a free 23 day trial by visiting our download page.